 The focus of the group is for students to get comfortable on stage, develop their acting/tech abilities, make new friends and have fun!

 Middle School Pride is an open group for students interested in developing their leadership skills.
 Throughout the year, the group organizes a variety of community service activities, as well activities for Halloween and Valentine’s Day for their peers.
-The students are also involved in organizing several MS assemblies over the course of the year.
+The students are also involved in organizing several Middle School assemblies over the course of the year.